 - A. Tree Permit Application.
 The applicant shall include on the permit application: - 1.
-A site plan showing the property setbacks and the location of the tree(s) to be removed; - 2.
-The size and species of the tree(s) to be removed; - 3.
+A site plan showing the property setbacks and the location of the tree(s) to be removed;

+- 2. The size and species of the tree(s) to be removed; - 3.
 The size, species, and location of replacement trees. - B. Application Review.

-In addition to the review criteria and procedure outlined in 16.12.080, applications for Routine Property Maintenance tree removal shall demonstrate compliance with the following criteria:

-- 1. The proposal is consistent with the tree replacement requirements of this section and Section 16.12.120: - 2.
+In addition to the review criteria and procedure outlined in 16.12.080, applications for Routine Property Maintenance tree removal shall demonstrate compliance with the following criteria:. - 1.
+The proposal is consistent with the tree replacement requirements of this section and Section 16.12.120; - 2.
 The proposal will not likely result in harm to sensitive flora or fauna species listed as endangered, threatened, sensitive, and candidate species and priority habitats by the state of Washington Department of Fish and Wildlife, or listed as threatened or endangered under the federal Endangered Species Act; - 3.
 The proposed tree removal is not prohibited by Section 16.12.060 (B); - C. Inspection.
-The Director may inspect the tree(s) identified for removal. - D. Directional Felling.
+The Director may inspect, at the Director's discretion, the tree(s) identified for removal and the Applicant shall cooperate with the Director in the exercise of such discretion. - D. Directional Felling.
 Directional felling of trees shall be used to avoid damage to trees designated for retention. - E. Maximum Tree Removal.
 Table 1 of this section lists the total number of trees that may be removed in any one year.
-Note: A Tree Management Permit is required for all tree removal on properties in the R-43 zone district identified in Figure A.